FBoyles/3dsig/README.md

 conda install conda-build
 ```

-2: Create a conda environment for the workshop
+_3. Create a conda environment for the workshop:_

 The file fergalicious.yml specifies the python version and all packages used when running the notebooks.
 To create the conda environment from a Terminal window or Anaconda prompt, run:
 ```